Swiatek in ominous French Open form as Sabalenka targets final

 Sabalenka, the second seed from Belarus, has swept aside all-comers this fortnight despite being at the centre of a tense stand-off with Ukrainian players over her country's role in the ongoing war.

-After skipping two press conferences, Sabalenka on Tuesday insisted she is not a supporter of Belarusian President Alexander Lukashenko, a key military ally of Russia.
+After skipping two press conferences, Sabalenka insisted she is not a supporter of Belarusian President Alexander Lukashenko, a key military ally of Russia.

 "I don't want my country to be involved in any conflict.
 I said it many times.
 You have my position.
 You have my answer," said Sabalenka, as she condemned the war in Ukraine outright.